 What about YOU?
 What are you waiting for?:-) Do something; Build something; See something.
 Be something:-)

 Below is the cover of one of my books--sold very well in the late 1980's.
 A spinoff of my Cornell thesis on gravitational lenses.
-A 25th anniversary second addition is coming out in 2014.
+A 25th anniversary second addition is coming out next year.
 I am catching up with a treasure trove of material that got put aside and now is in various editing stages.Other MS's are on the subjects of innovation, and one on the American university system.

 This is a popular science book that spun off from my Ph.D. thesis.
 NEW EDITION IN 2014!